Infinitode/Distributables/README.md

 ### Dungen AI
 Dungen AI is a game name generator using AI models to generate names based on games.
 You can run the AI models locally and when offline.

+### Changelog (1.2.0) Public Beta
+- 9 new AI models to use
+- Improved UI
+- Minor performance improvements

 ### Changelog (1.1.0) Public Beta
 - 11 new AI models to choose from
 - Improved compatibility and performance due to removal of outdated package dependencies